iterative/dvc.org/content/docs/user-guide/project-structure/dvcyaml-files.md

 If the ID is an arbitrary string, a file path must be provided in the `y` field (`x` file path is always optional and cannot be the only path provided).

-In addition to these "top-level plots," users can mark specific stage
-<abbr>outputs</abbr> as [plot outputs](#metrics-and-plots-outputs).
-DVC will
-collect both types and display everything conforming to each plot configuration.
-If any stage plot files or directories are also used in a top-level definition, DVC will create separate rendering for each type.

 <admon icon="book">

 Refer to [Visualizing Plots] and `dvc plots show` for more examples.